hoangduytran/blender-manual/manual/editors/graph_editor/channels/editing.rst

    :Menu:      :menuselection:`Channel --> Bake Channels`

-The *Bake Channels* operator creates new keyframes on the F-Curves of channels that are selected in the channel box.
+Generates new keyframes for the selected curves.

-Range
+Frame Range
    The range that will be baked.
 Defaults to the scene range or preview range.
-Step
+Frame Step
    Distance between keyframes.
-Can be used to bake on 2s or even bake to subframes.
+Can be used to create a keyframe every 10 frames or even every half frame.
-Remove Existing Keys
+Remove Outside Range
-   Boolean option that if enabled also removes keys outside the specified baking range.
+   Removes existing keys outside the specified baking range.
 Interpolation Type
-   Choose which interpolation type new keys should have, e.g. Constant or Bezier.
+   The :ref:`interpolation type <editors-graph-fcurves-settings-interpolation>` for the new keys.
 Bake Modifiers
-   If true bakes the effect of the modifier stack to keys and deletes the modifier stack.
+   If enabled, the new keyframes are based on the modified curve, and the modifiers get deleted.

-   If false, modifiers get disabled before baking, so the resulting keys will behave as if the modifiers didn't exist.
+   If disabled, the new keyframes are based on the original curve, and the modifiers stay applied.

 .. _bpy.ops.graph.euler_filter: